 At this point, we have a choice of what kind of annotations we want to support.
-Without defining limits, there is no end of possible annotations that must be supported.
+Without defining limits, there is no end of possible annotations that must be supported, because every character or token can be annotated.
 For the small example in Figure 4, even manually, a refactoring into physically separated feature modules is not intuitive to find.